-Number two cannot be consistently believed, for how does one study history?
+Number two cannot be consistently relied on, for how does one study history?
 They must read books.
 Yet, the Catholic claim is that protestants cannot know what the Bible says without the Church, and the Bible is God’s Word!
-If God’s Word can not be known without the Church, certainly books that are fallible and written without inspiration cannot be known or understood without the interpretation of the Church.
+If God’s Word cannot be known without the church, certainly books that are fallible, written without inspiration, cannot be known or understood without the interpretation of the Church.
 Yet again, the Church must be presupposed prior to any possible historical study.

 Underneath the claim in the article, Peters gives a number of standards for the self-authentication of Scripture that his own criteria doesn’t meet.
 First he argues,

 “If Scripture were actually ‘self-authenticating,’ why was there so much disagreement and uncertainty over these various books?
 Why was there any disagreement at all?”

 The first problem with this is the assumption being smuggled in.
 The assumption is a particular definition of “self-authentication” that Bible would not agree with.
 The standard here is that in order for the Scriptures to be considered self-authenticating, there must have been an immediate and unanimous agreement among people.
 Where does he get this standard from?
 Where does he get this expectationi from in the first place?

 In Dr. Michael Kruger’s book, The Canon Revisited, he says notes this very thing when dealing with these objections.
 He says,